-The writer has the liberty to use personal pronouns (“I”, “We”, “My”) in this section, as this section allows more of an informal way of writing.
-Here is a quick guide to help you understand how to write dissertation acknowledgements.
+The writer has the liberty to use personal pronouns (I, we, my, etc) in this section, as this section allows more of an informal way of writing.
+Here is a quick guide to help you understand how to write acknowledgements for your own dissertation.

 Acknowledgements can be divided into two categories: professional and personal.

-It will always be suggested to read the University guidelines in this regard.
-Personal acknowledgements can be of anyone, maybe someone from your school, your friend’s circle or your neighbourhood.
+It will always suggested to read the university guidelines in this regard.
+Personal acknowledgements can be for anyone, such as someone from your school, your friend’s circle, or your neighbourhood.
 The words you want to choose as gratitude can differ from person to person.

 This is the most crucial part of the dissertation acknowledgements page.
-It would help if you always handled professional acknowledgements precisely, as the faculty members’ names are mentioned in this section.
+It is best to come up with such acknowledgements as precisely as possible, as the faculty members’ names are mentioned in this section.

-You should also make sure that you didn’t miss out a single name in this regard.
+You should also make sure that you don’t miss out on a single name in this regard.
 Anyone in your school who helped you with your research should be applauded and given the due credit.

-One way to work out how to write dissertation acknowledgements is to gain an insight into how other students at your university have written acknowledgements for their dissertation in the past.
+- One way to work out how to write dissertation acknowledgements is to gain an insight into how other students at your university have written acknowledgements for their dissertation in the past.
 Google “dissertation acknowledgements” along with the name of your department and university and go through some samples.

-If a well-known professional or organization in your area of study played some part in your research work, no matter how small or big their role was, it is recommended to mention their name to add more weight and credibility to your research.
+- If a well-known professional or organisation in your area of study played some part in your research work, no matter how small or big their role was, it is recommended to mention their name to add more weight and credibility to your research.

-Don’t completely brush them off.
-You could write a very brief thank you to acknowledgement whatever little help they provided.
+Don’t completely brush them off either, though.
+You could write a very brief thank you to acknowledge whatever little help they provided.